TreelightSoftware/treemailer/README.md

 TreeMailer is a simple Go-based AWS Lambda tool powered by Serverless to provide a simple backend for form contact requests, such as in portfolios.
 This application sets up an AWS
 ( or your choice of FaaS provider) to take in some JSON, generate an email, and send it with MailGun.

+## Getting Started

+You must have serverless >= 2 installed.
+See [https://www.serverless.com/framework/docs/getting-started/](Serverless - Getting Started).

+You have two options.

+1) If you have an existing serverless install, you can grab the `mailer` directory and drop it in there.
+Then, update the Makefile as appropriate.

+2) You can checkout this directory and make your changes in here.
+This directory lacks the .serverless configuration, so you will need to configure serverless as you see fit.

+You can specify the values in the `serverless.yml` file or inject the environment variables into the Lambda.
+If you use the `serverless.yml` file, you can also plug them in from another resources using [https://www.serverless.com/blog/serverless-v1.2.0](Serverless Variables).
+Ideally, you would use something like `git-crypt` to protect these as well.

 ## Setup

 Global variables are used to setup the configuration.
 You can provide these either hard coded or you can set them through the environment.